 When it comes to Christian terms, this one is used pretty heavily.
 More often than not, it refers to sharing Jesus with others.
 We are “spreading” the gospel when we share Jesus with everyone we meet.
 We do this by giving our testimonies, speaking of God’s love, and teaching others how Jesus saved us from hell by dying on the cross for our sins.
 While all of this is certainly true, it’s not exactly how the early church used the term.

-Some of our English translations use the phrase “good news” instead of gospel, and this is a pretty accurate translation compared to the original Greek.
+Some of our English translations use the phrase “good news” instead of gospel, and this is a pretty accurate translation of the original Greek.
 The disciples were called to spread “good news” to the world.

 So what exactly was the good news that Jesus was so anxious for us to spread?

-Jesus traveled throughout the region of Galilee, teaching in the synagogues and announcing the Good News about the Kingdom.
-And he healed every kind of disease and illness. – Matthew 4:23 (NLT)
+Jesus was going throughout all Galilee, teaching in their synagogues and proclaiming the gospel of the kingdom, and healing every kind of disease and every kind of sickness among the people. – Matthew 4:23* (NASB)

-Jesus traveled through all the towns and villages of that area, teaching in the synagogues and announcing the Good News about the Kingdom.
-And he healed every kind of disease and illness. – Matthew 9:35 (NLT)
+Jesus was going through all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom, and healing every kind of disease and every kind of sickness. – Matthew 9:35* (NASB)